 Bake your croissants for around 10 minutes.
 Keep checking them every five minutes to see what color they are.
 Grocery store croissants come golden brown already so you want a slightly darker brown on the top.
 While in the oven, the butter and honey bake and make the outside crust of the croissants crunchy and flaky again.
 The butter gives the bread a buttery flavor and makes the crust nice and shiny.
 The honey caramelizes onto the bread.
 When you apply the honey, some will drip down the sides touching the pan which will give the lower edges of the croissant a perfectly sweet, crispy, and chewy bite all at once.

-Once your croissants look like they are a more dark brown color remove them from the oven and let them cool for several minutes.
+Once your croissants look like they are a dark brown color, remove them from the oven and let them cool for several minutes.
 Cooling a bit is important to help the outer crust harden to give it a crispy texture.
 The croissants are best served slightly warm.

 Toaster Ovens and Broilers

-You can also make these croissants in a toaster oven or with the broiler.
+You can also make these croissants in a toaster oven or with a broiler.